Verbier: Transport

 Verbier has only one access road which starts in the town of Le Châble.
 From Sembrancher (near Le Châble) a road leads to the Great St. Bernard Pass and another to Martigny or to the Col de la Forclaz.
-Verbier is around 2 hours' drive from Geneva, 1 hour from Chamonix (Col de la Forclaz) and 1 hour from Aosta (Great St. Bernard Pass).
+Verbier is about 2 hours' drive from Geneva, 1 hour from Chamonix (Col de la Forclaz) and 1 hour from Aosta (Great St. Bernard Pass).

 The nearest international airport is Geneva Airport.
-Minibus transfers are available from the airport to Verbier center during the winter ski season.
+Minibus transfers are available from the airport to Verbier centre during the winter ski season.

 The village is small enough to be explored on foot, but free buses run throughout the resort regularly during the day.